public abstract class AverageBreakdown extends Breakdown

 specifies average degree days derived from data covering full calendar

-years determined by the specified period . |
+years determined by the specified period. |

-public static FullYearsAverageBreakdown fullYears(Period period)
+equals, getFullRangeOrNull, hashCodepublic static FullYearsAverageBreakdown fullYears(Period period)

 specifies average degree days derived from data covering full calendar

-- specifies the full calendar years of data that the average
+years determined by the specified period.period - specifies the full calendar years of data that the average

 figures should be derived from.
-Cannot be null
+Cannot be null.

-Typically you'd want to use Period.latestValues(int)
+Typically you'd want to use Period.latestValues(int) for this,

 specifying at least 2 values (since an average of 1 year of data